7homasSutter/7homasSutter.github.io/_pages/teaching.md

 nav_order: 6
 ---

-I am involved in teaching activities at the Zurich University of Applied Sciences (ZHAW) and the University of Bern (UniBe).
-Below is a list of students I have or currently supervise(d) for their thesis or seminar projects.
+I am actively involved in teaching at the Zurich University of Applied Sciences (ZHAW) and the University of Bern (UniBe).
+Below is a list of students I have supervised or am currently supervising for their thesis or seminar projects.

 **2023:**